Is There A Clear Biblical Mandate Against Abortion

 - "Thou shalt not murder."

-A cornerstone of Christian Theology is that Jesus is God, and it's clearly stated in scripture time and again.
-Yet there is a myriad of people "calling themselves Christian" who will tell you it's not true at all and there is nothing in scripture which illustrates that.
-As a rule, no amount of scripture that you give them supporting this truth will convince them otherwise.
-Does that then mean they are correct, and that the scriptures don't teach that Jesus is God?
+The cornerstone of Christian Theology is that Jesus is God, and this is stated clearly in many scriptures time and again.
+Yet there are a myriad of professing Christians who will insist that this is not true and that there is absolutely nothing in scripture that illustrates this.
+As a rule, no amount of scripture that you give them supporting this foundational truth will convince them otherwise.
+Does that then mean they have a good point and that the scriptures don't teach that Jesus is God?
+Of course not.
+The point I'm making is that anyone can say anything is not murder, but as Christians we have to examine the Scriptures carefully so as not to be deceived, nor to deceive ourselves by walking in darkness.

-These word games are nothing new.
-Annulment is a 10 cent word meaning Divorce, Perjury is a 10 cent word meaning Lying, an affair is just a 10 cent word meaning fornication, Escargot is a 10 cent word meaning snails, and so on, and so forth.
-Christians better than anyone should understand that these words are designed to lesson the impact of the words which they replace. e.g., it's sounds much better to man to say, "we had an affair", than to say, "we went out and fornicated or committed adultery".
-Especially when the object is to distance ourselves from the word.
-So it's true, we're not going to find the word abortion in scripture, because it's murder.
-Murder is sin, Adultery is sin, Divorce is sin, Stealing is sin!
-These are the words God inspired to be used, not the 10 cent watered down variety, but words which show the severity of sin.
-Calling murder, abortion, doesn't free one from the judgment of God anymore than calling stealing, embezzlement, frees one from the law against stealing.
-Every word man dreams up to cloak sin doesn't have to be spelled out in scripture for the action to be a sin.
-There is no place deep enough to hide sin from God!
-For the Light will reveal it!
-If we confess our sins to God, He is merciful to forgive them.
-If we cloak them and use 10 cent words to pretend that they are no sin, then we shall be judged!
+Truth inspires change.
+Where there is no truth, there is no recognition of sin and thus no repentance.
+Where there is no repentance, there is no forgiveness of sin.
+These word games of the self-righteous are nothing new.
+Annulment is a ten-cent word meaning divorce, Perjury is a ten-cent word meaning lying, an affair is a ten-cent word meaning fornication, even as escargot is a ten-cent word meaning snails.
+Christians better than anyone should understand that these words are designed to lesson the impact of the words that they replace. e.g., it's sounds much better to man to say, "we had an affair,," than to say, "we went out and fornicated together or we committed adultery."
+Especially when the whole object of the new word is to distance ourselves from the old word.
+It's true, we're not going to find the word "abortion" in scripture, because what it delineates is murder.
+And murder is sin just as adultery is sin, divorce is sin, and stealing is sin. murder, adultery, divorce, and stealing are the words (meanings) that God inspired to be used, not the ten-cent watered down variety, but words that clearly illustrate the severity of sin.
+Calling murder abortion, doesn't free anyone from the judgment of God anymore the crime anymore than calling stealing, embezzlement, frees one from the law against stealing.
+Every word man dreams up to cloak sin doesn't have to be written letter for letter in scripture because the action itself is the sin.
+There is no place deep enough to hide sin from an omniscient God.
+For the light will reveal it.
+But if we confess our sins to God, He is merciful to forgive them.
+If we cloak them with ten-cent words in order to pretend that they are not sin, then we shall be judged!

 - "Proving what is acceptable unto the Lord.